rodrikw/allthingsdocs-airspace/content/english/_index.md

   enable: true
   bg_image: "images/feature-bg.jpg"
   title: "ABOUT THIS SITE"
-  content: "I am interested in recent documentation trends such as the docs-as-code approach, use of lightweight markup languages, and sites employing a Jamstack architecture.
+  content: "I recently started exploring a docs-as-code approach combined with use of a Jamstack architecture to deliver online documentation.
+I've also become an enthusiast of AsciiDoc plus Antora.
 This site is an attempt to put what I've learnt into practice.

-I'll be trying out new things and gradually expanding the site.
-This does mean that the sight might be a bit rough around the edges.
+I'll be trying out new things and gradually expanding the site as I go.
+Read what I've been doing on my blog"

-I am recording what I've done and what I've learnt along the way in my blog."
   button:
     enable: true
     label: "View the blog"